Dear M,

 saal ke din ho pachaas hazaar!”

-but I wonder how *I’d* react to people wishing me a (very, very) long life if I’d been dead for over half a century.
+Which was refreshing change on the music front, but I wonder how *I’d* react to people wishing me a (very, very) long life if I’d been dead for over half a century.

 And dammit!
 Now I want laddoos too!